jamct/DoorsignEPD/README.md

+# Currently under development
+This project is currently broken due to changes in some dependencies!
+We are working on a new version on a modern base.
+There will be a modern web server (served as a docker image too) and optimized code for Platform.io (which has a better dependency manager).
+Stay tuned!

 # DoorsignEPD
 Project to build digital doorsign based on ESP32, Waveshare E-Paper-Display (2.9, 4.2 or 7.5 inch).
 The display can load image from Webserver and uses deep-sleep mode of ESP32 to save energy.
 Images are generated on Webserver running PHP.
 Examples in this repository generate a weather-station, a doorsign for an office and a doorsign for a conference room.